 At a Glance

-- Tasks: Join our team to analyze and enhance regulatory reporting processes in financial services.
+- Tasks: Join a dynamic team to analyse and enhance regulatory reporting processes.

-- Company: Be part of a leading Financial Services organization in the heart of London.
+- Company: Be part of a leading Financial Services organisation in the heart of London.

 - Benefits: Enjoy a competitive salary, bonus, pension contributions, and hybrid working options.

-- Why this job: Make an impact by ensuring accurate trade reporting while collaborating with diverse teams.
+- Why this job: Make an impact in regulatory compliance while collaborating with diverse teams in a fast-paced environment.

-- Qualifications: Strong knowledge of SFTR, MiFID II, and EMIR regulations is essential.
+- Qualifications: Strong knowledge of SFTR, MiFID II, and EMIR regulations; analytical skills required.

 The predicted salary is between 63000 - 84000 £ per year.